Are you afraid of eating raw eggs? I was terrified the very first time I ate a raw egg, but I got over that fear when nothing bad happened.

 Pastured chicken eggs are going to be the most nutrient dense eggs and will have more nutrients like vitamins A, D, K, and E along with Omega 3 fatty acids.

-Typically, the more orange the egg yolk - the more vitamin A or nutrient dense the egg will be.
+The more orange the egg yolk - the more vitamin A or nutrient dense the egg should be.

 Eggs that come from chickens that were raised "indoors", fed soy, or toxic feed should be avoided!